Meghana-js/Meghana-js/README.md

 ---

 ## ℹ️ About Me
-I am a BCA student interested in building clean and simple user interfaces using HTML and CSS.
+I am a BCA Graduate interested in building clean and simple user interfaces using HTML and CSS.
 Alongside frontend development, I am currently learning Python and the fundamentals of Machine Learning through practice and mini projects.

 I enjoy learning new technologies step by step and improving my problem-solving skills by building small, practical projects.